 - Learn to cut your cat’s nails.
 Learning to cut your kitten’s or cat’s nails can really help save your furniture while you are teaching him the right places to scratch.
 There are quite a few videos on YouTube that will walk you through the process and you can use regular nail clippers for humans.
 We cut our own kitten’s nails every 2 weeks (set your phone to remind you).
 For more info and tips on cutting nails, click here.

 - Litter box issues: This is a common issue with many cat owners.
 Here are a few things to consider.
 If you find that your cat is litter box trained but doesn’t always use it, there could be several other reasons besides him just misbehaving.
 The litter box itself could be the problem.
 Make sure the litter box is clean and is in a safe, calm and relatively private area.
 Clumping litter makes it easier to keep the litter box clean and also cuts down on odor.
 Litter should also be kept about 3 inches deep.
 Your cat may be upset or anxious for some reason.
 Sometimes cats temporarily show their displeasure by urinating outside the litter box when there is a new addition to the household, whether human or animal.
 Once a urinary tract issue has been ruled out by a veterinarian, you may have to try one or more disciplinary methods before you find the one that works best for you.
-To learn more on urinary tract problems, Click here, “Water Shortage-A Problem for Cats” OR “WET FOOD NOW – FEWER PROBLEMS LATER.”
+To learn more on urinary tract problems, Click here OR why wet food is a must in all cat’s diet-click here.

 TO SUM IT UP: